-There usually also is a guided tour of Kiev included, which is a real bonus as the city is packed with interesting sights: churches, touching monuments (such as those dedicated to the famine and the Ukrainian genocide), street art and much more.
+There usually also is a guided tour of Kiev included, which is a real bonus as there are a lot of things to see in Kiev: churches, touching monuments (such as those dedicated to the famine and the Ukrainian genocide), street art and much more.
 I particularly loved observing people fishing in the frozen Dnepr river.

 Foodies are bound to have a great time in Kiev.
 I ate at Ostanya Barykada, which is a secret restaurant that can be entered through a gift shop in an underground shopping mall.
 We even needed a password to get in.
 Unfortunately, I can’t remember!
 What I do remember is that the place looked incredibly quirky: the name (which translated means “the last barricade”) is a reminder of the struggle for independence from the Soviet Union.
 When I visited, there was a live band playing some fine jazzy tunes.
 Oh and the food was simply delicious.
 I had the traditional chicken Kiev and a mouthwatering dessert of apple tart, meringue, and home-made ice-cream.